lipalipinski/SongGeek2/README.md

 - HTML/CSS/JS
 - Bootstrap

 SongGeek is a Flask web application.
 Score points by recognizing songs from Spotify playlists.

+SongGeek is currently in development mode, and maximum user count is restricted by Spotify.
+Contact me at jakub@jlipinski.pl if you would like to log in.
+The app is available at [SongGeek.herokuapp.com](https://songgeek.herokuapp.com/).

 # User story